 Beware the Fine Print

 Yet, there is a catch.
 The credit cards with the best rewards are usually given to those with the best credit scores.
-The rewards credit cards often have higher annual fees than traditional credit cards.
-Also, some company’s only provide the rewards for a limited time.
-For example, the cardholder with travel rewards would have to use them within six months or they expire.
+Rewards credit cards often have higher annual fees than traditional credit cards.
+Also, some companies only provide rewards for a limited time.
+For example, the cardholder with travel rewards would have to use them within six months, or they expire.

 Rewards credit cards are easy to use and can be extremely rewarding.
-An individual shouldn’t “chase” rewards.
+That being said, an individual shouldn’t “chase” rewards.
 To chase rewards means to use the credit card to earn the rewards points, miles or cash even though he or she can’t afford to do so.